How to Do a Mediterranean Diet the French Way

 Instructions

-Preheat the oven to 400°F. Brush the inside of the bell pepper halves with olive oil and salt.
-Roast about 13 minutes, until slightly softened.
-Let cool.
+• Preheat the oven to 400°F. Cut the bell pepper into quarters, remove the seeds and core.
+Brush both sides of the peppers with olive oil and sprinkle with salt.
+Roast about 7 minutes, until slightly softened and starting to brown.
+Remove from oven and let cool.

 • For the egg salad:

-Combine eggs, yogurt, mayonnaise, Dijon, lemon, parsley, cornichons, herbs de Provence and paprika or curry in a bowl.
+Combine eggs, yogurt, Dijon, lemon, parsley, cornichons, herbs de Provence and paprika or curry in a bowl.
 Season with salt & pepper.
 Spoon into red peppers and top with hemp seeds.
 Serve with a salad of baby lettuces tossed with vinaigrette.

 Notes

-Calories: 127 Protein: 7g Carbs: 5 g Fat: 8g
+Calories: 127 Protein: 7g Carbs: 5 g Fat: 7g

-Very high in vitamin C!
+Very high in vitamin C

 *If adding hempseed, you are adding (per serving):